 What is the difference between low pile carpet types?
 Carpets are among the most economical flooring materials that you can install in your house.
 You find that there are various low pile carpets types according to various characteristics.
 Some of the elements that bring about different types of pile carpets include styles, patterns, colors, as well as modes of construction.
-In this piece, we will discuss fiber types, construction, texture, and dye methods that differentiate low pile carpets.
+In this piece, our designer will discuss fiber types, construction, texture, and dye methods that differentiate low pile carpets.

 Low Pile Carpet Types